garcia32092/Music-Catalog-Web-Application/README.md

 - Deployed the app on Vercel, with GitHub version control for continuous deployment and collaboration.

 ## Backstory
 I originally created the app as a personal project for a musician that I know, and I later used it as my project for my D424 Software Engineering Capstone course at WGU.
-The capstone project required much more formal documentation for the app so I have included those documents that I was required to complete for the course.
-I believe the documents offer a comprehensive breakdown for everything to do with the application.
+The capstone project required more formal documentation for the app so I have included those [documents](documents/) that I was required to complete for the course.
+The documents should offer a comprehensive breakdown for everything and anything to do with the application.

 ## Demo Link
 URL: [https://music-catalog-web-app.vercel.app/](https://music-catalog-web-app.vercel.app/)